George Baldock outlines Sheffield United’s Premier League belief ahead of return

 George Baldock insists Sheffield United have “tremendous belief” that they can shine in the Premier League next season after the Blades’ promotion back to the top-flight.

-Wednesday’s win over West Brom saw United establish an unassailable lead over third-placed Luton Town and end their two-year stay in the Championship following relegation from the top-flight in 2021.
+Paul Heckingbottom’s side made sure of playing at the highest level last week with victory over West Brom at Bramall Lane, hammering Preston North End 4-1 at Bramall Lane on Saturday to celebrate further.

+Trips to Huddersfield Town and Birmingham City round off United’s Championship commitments this season before thoughts turn to the Premier League in the summer, with United having some unfinished business in the top-flight.

-Baldock was a key member of the United squad that finished ninth in the Premier League in their first season back in the Premier League before, suffering badly from a loss of confidence and crowds due to Covid-19, they were relegated in the second.
+Baldock and Co. finished ninth in the Premier League in their first season back in the Premier League and flirted with qualifying for European football before Covid-19 derailed their momentum.
+Suffering badly from a loss of confidence, and crowds, in the second season, they were relegated the following campaign.

 But displays in the FA Cup against Tottenham Hotspur and Manchester City this season have given an extra injection of confidence that the Blades can once again hold their own in the top-flight next season.
-United beat Spurs in the fifth round on their way to a 3-0 defeat to City at Wembley that was no disgrace against a side of their quality.
+United beat Spurs in the fifth round on their way to a 3-0 defeat at Wembley - no disgrace against a side of treble-chasing City’s quality.

 Despite being born almost 100 miles south of Sheffield in the market town of Buckingham, few players have bought into life at United as much as Baldock since he signed from MK Dons in 2017.
 Now a senior Greece international, and previously namechecked by Tottenham Hotspur star Son Heung-min as one of his toughest opponents, Baldock is relishing another battle against the best in the country next term.